 Without any pressure or deadlines.
 Just do it because you enjoy it.
 You can put it aside when the birthday cards loom or when you are particularly busy or tired, and return to it just for the sheer pleasure of stitching.

 Why not become a Patterns Patch Insider?
 Insiders have hundreds of patterns (charts) to choose from, many of them are large – for no cost at all.

 I hope you enjoyed this article and found some of the ideas in it useful.
-I bet you could add some extra tips for cross stitch fun to this list.
+I bet you could add some extra cross stitching tips for more entertainment and cross stitch fun to this list.
 Do please share them with us in the comments section below.
 I will always reply to you.

 Scarlet, “In the UK”.